nikitaeverywhere/easy-local-notes/README.md

 npm run build # or: npm run build-dev to start development build
 ```

 That's it!
+You can receive some warnings on this phase: just ignore them.

 Now you have the files in `docs` folder which you can serve to open the application in
 the browser.
 For example, you can use `serve` package to do so:

 ```bash